 So far, we’ve only been sending in one direction.
 Let’s send the 3 tracks from earlier in both directions this time.
 The classic way to do this on the answering side is with

-To make due with only 3 m-lines, the answerer must modify the 3 transceivers created by
+To make due with only 3 m-lines, the answerer must effectively modify the 3 transceivers created by

-setRemoteDescription from the offer, instead of adding its own.
+setRemoteDescription from the offer, instead of adding 3 of its own.
 Think of it as the offerer setting up the transceivers, and the answerer plugging into them.

 Make sure you’ve stopped the previous example before running this one.